Bot-Devel/Quote-Finder/README.md

 ## Git

+- Create a new directory called `Quote Finder` in you system.
+You will be forking and cloning the [Quote-Finder](https://github.com/Bot-Devel/Quote-Finder) & [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data) repository.

+- [Quote-Finder](https://github.com/Bot-Devel/Quote-Finder) contains the source code for the bot.

+- [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data) contains the data files and is added as a submodule to the [Quote-Finder](https://github.com/Bot-Devel/Quote-Finder) repositories.

-### Forking & Cloning
+### Forking & Cloning the Quote-Finder Repository

-- Fork the repository and clone the fork in a directory using `git clone --recurse-submodules` since the repository contains a submodule which has all the data files.
+- Fork the [Quote-Finder](https://github.com/Bot-Devel/Quote-Finder) repository and clone the fork in the `Quote Finder` directory using `git clone --recurse-submodules <URL>` since the repository contains a submodule.

 - Create a new branch for your development.
 Do not add new features to the `main` branch.

-### Updating the "data" sub-module
+### Forking & Cloning the Quote-Finder-Data Repository

-- All the data files are stored in a separate Github Repo called [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data) and you need to commit/update the sub-module when you make changes to the data/ files.
-Since a sub-module is also a git repository, you simply need to `cd data/` and `git add/commit` as you normally do.
+- Since all the data files are stored in a separate Github repository called [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data), you will need fork & clone it in the `Quote Finder` directory to add or updates data files.

+- Add or update any files you need to and then push to your fork.
+Then make a PR to the [Upstream](https://github.com/Bot-Devel/Quote-Finder-Data)

+### Updating the "data" submodule

+- You will need to pull the submodule once your changes are merged in the [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data) repository.

+- In your `Quote-Finder` directory, you can simply `cd data/` and `git pull`, as you normally do for repositories since the submodule is also a git repository.

+- Alternatively, you can also use `git submodule foreach git pull origin main` to pull the changes.

+Note: This pulls from the Upstream [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data) repository as configured in the `.gitmodules` file.
+You can change the `url` of the submodule to your fork during development.

 ## Discord